bbalet/jorani/README.md

 * Overtime request approval workflow (1 validator).
 * Leave balance report (filtered by department).
 * Monthly presence report.
-* Export to Excel in a click (almost all pages of the application).
+* Export to XLSX (Excel, LibreOffice) in a click (almost all pages of the application).
 * HR users can edit any leave or overtime request.
 * Set your own contracts and leave types.
 * Calendars of leaves (individual, team, collaborators, etc.).